 Eastsound Water’s existing capacity will support 20 years of 3% growth, which is unlikely to occur.

 In addition, Eastsound Water has identified that 89% of the parcels in our service area already have a water source.
 Future growth will be focused in the UGA, and will primarily be associated with sub-division of existing parcels.

 For demand beyond 2035 and in excess of existing capacity, Eastsound Water has purchased property and developed plans for a desalination facility on the Northshore.
 Desalination does not require water rights, and could conceivably be scaled to meet a wide range in future demand.
 Desalination is frequently considered the last alternative, but it is a viable alternative.
-There are now multiple desal. facilities around the world that are being run on 100% renewable, carbon free energy sources.
-Energy-recover systems have signficantly reduce the engery demand associated with this technology.
+There are now multiple desalination facilities around the world that are being run on 100% renewable, carbon-free energy sources.
+Energy-recovery systems have significantly reduced the energy demand associated with this technology.

 For the Comprehensive Plan currently being updated, Eastsound Water is capable of providing for the water needs of our service area

-Eastsound Water’s study of the latest climate change projection for San Juan County do not suggest a decrease in total annual precipitation.
+Eastsound Water’s study of the latest climate change projection for San Juan County does not suggest a decrease in total annual precipitation.
 (Report – https://eastsoundwater.org/wp-content/uploads/2016/11/Climate-Change-Resilancy-Presentation.pdf)